nilearn/nilearn/doc/data_analysis/decoding.rst

 - we first inverse the masking operation, to retrieve a 3D brain volume of the SVC's weights.
 - we then create a figure and plot as a background the first EPI image
-- we plot the SVC's weights after masking the zero values
+- finally we plot the SVC's weights after masking the zero values

 .. figure:: ../auto_examples/images/plot_haxby_simple_1.png
    :target: ../auto_examples/plot_haxby_simple.html